 Importance of Diversity, Equity and Inclusion in Healthcare

-While diversity, equity, and inclusion (DEI) has always been an important initiative for all companies, I believe it is exceptionally important within our healthcare industry.
+While diversity, equity, and inclusion (DEI) have always been an important initiative for all companies, I believe it is exceptionally important within our healthcare industry.
 Community Health Centers’ (CHC) mission to provide quality and compassionate primary healthcare to Central Florida’s diverse communities further reflects our commitment to DEI.

-Since our founding in 1972, our culture has been focused on DEI – for our patients, our communities and our caregivers.
+Since our founding in 1972, our culture has been focused on DEI – for our patients, our communities, and our caregivers.
 Throughout our daily work, patients and their families put their trust in our hands.
 And, by doing so they deserve to always be treated with the utmost respect and compassion.

 We firmly believe that our diversity is our strength.
 A key part of our Community Health Centers (CHC) mission is to care for at-risk neighborhoods and populations.
 This responsibility is a passion for our patient care providers and team members and it is something we take very seriously.

 I also believe that the diversity of our caregivers allows for better care of our diverse patients.
 Since healthcare is ultimately built upon relationships, it is important that all our patients trust us to understand and meet their unique needs.

 We also strive to continually look for new ways to identify health disparities within our communities and find ways to address these ongoing challenges.
 These health disparities may include birth outcomes, or our patients not filling their required prescriptions, or missing their necessary follow-up appointments due to a lack of transportation.